-To start monitoring errors in your application you'll need to create a new project in your Sentry account.
-Please view the frontend guide to learn more about how to create a project and define alert rules.
+To start monitoring errors in your application you'll need to create a newprojectRepresents your service in Sentry and allows you to scope events to a distinct application.in your Sentry account.
+Check out our frontend tutorial to learn more about how to create a project and define alert rules.

-Forkand select the target GitHub account you wish this repository to be forked in to
+Click on "Fork" and select the target GitHub account you wish this repository to be forked in to.

 Now that the sample code is available locally, open the

 Sentry can help you resolve your errors faster by suggesting a suspect commit that might have introduced the error into your codebase.
-This is enabled by configuring Commit Tracking.
-Integrating your source code management solution and adding your code repositories is required to enable commit tracking, for more information see this link.
+This is enabled by configuring commit tracking.
+Integrating your source code management solution and adding your code repositories is required to enable commit tracking.
+Learn more in our releases documentation.

 backend-monitoringrepository.
-For more information follow the steps described in Global Integrations > GitHub.
+For more detailed information, follow the steps described in our GitHub documentation.

 sentry-sdkby defining the dependency in the